restezconnectes/send-pdf-for-contact-form-7/readme.txt

 == Changelog ==

 = 0.8.2 =
-* Error Message if COOKIE are blocked
+* Display Error Message if COOKIES are blocked
 * Bug fixed margin top
+* Bug fixed Multiple Checkbox

 = 0.8.1 =
 * Use capability of CF7